Old Sarum Cathedral: History

 The see was again vacant for another five years before the consecration of Hubert Walter at the behest of the newly installed King Richard I. Richard's father Henry II had maintained the vacancy in order to retain its revenue, but Walter had been duly elected by the cathedral chapter at York and Richard provided him the position at Sarum in order to name his own half-brother Geoffrey as archbishop.
 Walter then abandoned his appeal to Rome and accompanied Richard on the Third Crusade.
 While abroad, he negotiated with Saladin and completed a pilgrimage to Jerusalem, but he was translated to Canterbury upon his return.

 The next bishop, Herbert Poore, was elected and consecrated the next year in 1194.
 He succeeded in naming his brother Richard as dean of the cathedral chapter in 1197 and the two of them received permission from King Richard to move the cathedral from Old Sarum, where it was exposed and lacked a large water supply, sometime before the turn of the century.
 The 12th-century Peter of Blois had described the old church site as "barren, dry, and solitary, exposed to the rage of the wind" and the cathedral itself as "a captive on the hill where it was built, like the ark of God shut up in the profane house of Baal."
 Bishop Herbert was, however, disliked by Walter, now archbishop over the diocese.
 He was dispossessed of his lands and forced into exile in Normandy in 1198.
 He was unable to return to his see until he paid a further large fine.
 Herbert eventually befriended King John but was unable to accomplish much in the chaos surrounding his reign.
 Bishop Herbert fled to Scotland in 1209 during the interdict against King John and was not restored to his diocese's temporalities until 1213.
 He died in 1217 and his diocese was given to his brother Richard.

 A dispute between Richard and the military garrison at Old Sarum led to Richard receiving royal permission to move his seat to his estate at Merryfield in the Salisbury Plain.
 Old Sarum Cathedral was slowly dismantled, with its stone transported to the new site and used to construct the present Salisbury Cathedral, whose site was consecrated in 1220.
 The new Early English-style cathedral was completed by 1258.
 A licence to build the new cathedral close wall with stone from the ruins of the Old Sarum cathedral was granted in 1327; it was completed in 1331.
 The remains at the cathedral seem to have initially been left undisturbed: it was not until July 23 in the year of his canonization, 1457, that the relics of Saint Osmund were translated to Salisbury Cathedral.

 The remains of the cathedral, together with the ruined 12th and 13th century fortifications, were designated as Grade I listed in 1972.

 Excavation

-The pavement of the cathedral was excavated in 1913.